sinzlab/datajoint-cleaner/README.md

 ## Configuration

-datajoint-cleaner will look for a TOML file called `datajoint-cleaner.toml` in the current working directory (by default) to configure itself.
+DataJoint-Cleaner will look for a TOML file called `datajoint-cleaner.toml` in the current working directory (by default) to configure itself.
 The configuration file must have two top-level tables called `database_servers` and `storage_servers` and an array of tables called `cleaning_runs`.

 ### Specifying Database Servers